joelcannon/cse341-ww-student-code/readme.md

 # How to run it

-Run npm install and npm start from the backend folder in the terminal
+Run npm install and npm dev from root in the terminal

 Test the endpoints in the routes.rest file with Rest Client or another similar tool.